DD2480-Group-27/assignment2-CI/README.md

 ## System Requirements

 This project requires Java 21 LTS (tested on versions 21.0.1 and 21.0.5).
+This project requires ngrok v3 (tested on version 3.19.1).
+This project requires Apache Maven 3.9.9

 ## Running the Server: Instructions

 To deploy your Continuous Integration Server, follow these steps:

-1. **Clone the Repository**: Start by cloning the project's repository to your local machine.
+1. **Clone the repository**: Start by cloning the project's repository to your local machine.
-2. **Install Apache Maven**: Ensure you have **Apache Maven 3.9.9** installed.
-If you haven't installed it yet, you can download it from [Apache Maven Download](https://maven.apache.org/download.cgi).
-3. **Build the Project**: Open your terminal and navigate to the project directory.
+2. **Build the project**: Open your terminal and navigate to the project directory.
 Run the following command to clean and install the project:

     `mvn clean install`

-4. **Compile the Code**: Next, compile the project by executing:
+3. **Compile the code**: Next, compile the project by executing:

     `mvn compile`

-5. **Run the Server**: Finally, start the Continuous Integration Server by running:
+4. **Run the Java server**: Finally, start the Continuous Integration Server by running:

     `mvn exec:java -Dexec.mainClass="CIServer"`

+5. **Set ngrok authentication token**: After creating a ngrok account, use the command:

+    `ngrok config add-authtoken $YOUR_AUTHTOKEN`

+6. **Start ngrok service**: Make Java server accessible on public Internet using the command:

+    `./ngrok http [optional url] [port]`

 ## Statement of Contributions